 The mission of the Edward E. Sullivan Senior Center is to provide an environment to enhance and enrich the lives of older adults by offering recreational activities, nutrition services, educational and wellness programs and social services to meet the diverse needs of all people.

-The Department can be described as a hub for one-stop shopping for older adults and continues to offer recreation, information and referral, insurance counseling, Income Tax Assistance, Bereavement Support, computer classes, congregate meals, meals-on-wheels, transportation, chore services, a wide range of health screenings, flu shot clinics, Italian classes, AARP Driver Safety, educational seminars, an extensive travel program, legislative advocacy, community gardens, Wii Bowling, Bend & Stretch, Arthritis Foundation Exercise Program, seniorcize, yoga, tai chi, Qigong, billiards, craft and painting classes, chess, wood carving, Belles & Beaux Choral Group, holiday parties, Valentine Exchange w/ Torringford School students, Wednesday Jam Sessions and volunteer opportunities.
-The Park Avenue Thrift Shop continues to thrive and generate income for the Center’s programming.
+The Department can be described as a hub for one-stop shopping for older adults and continues to offer recreation, information and referral, insurance counseling, Income Tax assistance, computer assistance, iPad & iPhone classes, congregate meals, meals-on-wheels, transportation, chore services, a wide range of health screenings, flu shot clinics, Italian classes, AARP Safe Driver Course, educational seminars, an extensive travel program, legislative advocacy, community gardens, Wii Bowling, Arthritis Foundation Exercise Program, Parkinsons Exercise Program, Seniorcize, Yoga, Tai Chi, Qigong, Line & Tap Dancing, Golden Groove, Zumba Gold, Billiards, craft and painting classes, chess, wood carving, Belles & Beaux Choral Group, holiday parties, Valentine Exchange w/ Torringford School students, Wednesday Afternoon Dance with music

-The City of Torrington – Sullivan Senior Center is the grantee agency for four major grants, totaling $1,860,868.
-The Litchfield Hills/Northwest CT Elderly Nutrition Program served 256,143 congregate and meals-on-wheels, Torrington Special Diet Meals Program served 4,386 therapeutic meals-on-wheels, the Transportation Program gave 6,823 rides to medical appointments, the Torrington Chore Program provided 6,770 hours of in home service.
+The City of Torrington – Sullivan Senior Center is the grantee agency for three major grants, totaling $1,321,223.
+The Litchfield Hills/Northwest CT Elderly Nutrition Program served 207,964 congregate and meals-on-wheels, the Transportation Program gave 4,711 rides to medical appointments, the Torrington Chore Program provided 4,203 hours of in home service.
 The grants are funded with Federal, State and Local government dollars, client donations, private donations and fundraising dollars.

 Health programs are coordinated with local agencies to include full physicals, health and wellness screenings, foot care clinics, in-home assessments, nutrition counseling and flu and pneumonia immunizations.
 Educational classes and seminars are scheduled to keep people up to date on the latest information affecting their well-being and to teach foreign language and develop computer skills.
 Volunteer opportunities are numerous and contribute to the overall socialization within the center and community.